NormBirkett/NormBirkett.github.io/_posts/2020-09-12-gogetter_intro_4_what_is_to.md

 > __G.__ A mechanism for defining __subscript system converters__

-And then there are several longer-term questions I have, by way of further research and development on Gogetter:
+And then there are several longer-term questions I hope to pursue after all of that:

 * It should be possible to add __parallelization__ to the gogetter.
 How well would this work?
 * The primary use-case for Gogetter is on immutable value-structures.
-But can Gogetter be extended to serve __stateful calculations__?
-I know it can, and I believe this might be useful in a few realms -- and in a strictly limited way.
+But can Gogetter be extended to serve highly __stateful calculations__?
+I know it can work on cases with very limited state, and that has been quite useful.
 * Can the values of gogettums be streams, with long-running gogettum calculations consuming or producing them?
 If so, we would have a truly push-based OR pull-based __reactive programming__ framework.

-Is Gogetter the long-sought 'one tool to bring them all and in the darkness bind them'?
+Is Gogetter the long-sought "one tool to bring them all and in the darkness bind them"?
 I hope not!
 That sounds awful!
 But is it a tool that deserves to see the light of day and to be tried out on various problems until we can figure out how to tell which problems it will solve well?
 I think so -- from all that I've seen of it while building its prototype and using it pretty heavily in real-world code (and teaching other developers to use it).

-I hope it will interest you enough to follow its progress, and even to find ways to help out, if you are able to do that and are so inclined.
+I hope it will interest you enough to follow its progress, and even to find ways to help out, if you are so inclined.

 Thank you for reading about it!
 Please leave comments, especially questions.

 Note: The project will use __C++17__ for now.
-Once I figure out the github issues, I want to validate the code along the way in all the major C++ compilers.
+Once I figure out the github issues, I want to validate the code along the way in all the major C++ compilers, though I will be doing my own work using MSVC.